Does the humble headphone jack really have its days numbered?

 Let’s say that Lightning adapter is a must, too - then there’s basically nothing else out there that can take on the Audeze.

-If you’re an iOS addict with a tatto of Steve Jobs on your back and want the best sound around, these are easily the best pair of on-ears you can get without spending a whole lot more money.
-The fact that they work with any kit is a big bonus, and you're covered no matter what ends up happening with the next iPhone.
+If you’re an iOS addict that wants the best sound around, these are easily the best pair of on-ears you can get without spending a whole lot more money.
+The fact they work with any kit is a big bonus, and you're covered whatever ends up happening with the next iPhone.
 Win win.